Godl3y/Godl3y/README.md

-- 👋 Hi, I’m @Godl3y!
+- 👋 Hi, I’m @Godl3y (Lj)!
 At the moment, I just learned the basics to HTML, CSS, and JavaScript.
 - 👀 I’m interested in getting better at software development.
 It's actually very fun.
 - 🌱 I’m currently learning how to create basic projects that involve some HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on JavaScript!
 It's a little hard for me to get a grasp on it.